osilab-kaist/osi.kaist.ac.kr/README.md

 - Copy `db.sqlite3` from our production server to your local project root directory.
 Note that`osi.kaist.ac.kr` is your local project root directory.
 - Copy the `media` directory from the server **to your local project root directory**.
 Note, the production media files are in `/var/www/osi.kaist.ac.kr/media`.
   - Media files are the files uploaded by users, such as profile images, event images, etc. These are not kept in the Git repository.
+  - Note that static images (such as the OSI logo) are kept in the Git repository and are not in the `media` directory.
+Consider the `media` directory as an extension of the database, but for files.

 3. Run server